 7. Choose songs with music that is appealing to your students.

-While some songs may be super valuable because of its content, your students may be bored if the music is not appealing to them.
+While some songs may be super valuable because of their content, your students may be bored if the music is not appealing to them.
 Dance songs are usually the best.

-• If the students enjoy the song, they will most likely learn it.
+• If the students enjoy the song, they will learn it.
 Learning songs will help to engrain communication patterns in your student’s brain without a need to “memorize” them.

 • If you build a repertoire of songs for class, you may even have a “Spanish Idol” contest on the last day of school or during a pep rally at your school.
 Use the songs beyond the lesson to keep the students engaged!